 Potting and Repotting Skeleton Flower

 Gardeners who live in colder regions (zone 3 or colder) who are looking for a unique specimen can grow skeleton flower as a potted plant, using ordinary commercial potting soil amended with plenty of compost.
 The pot can be of any material, provided it has good drainage.
-The plants are kept outdoors during the growing season, then moved to a sheltered location (cold frame or unheated porch) and allowed to go dormant for the winter.
+The plants should be kept outdoors during the growing season, then moved to a sheltered location (cold frame or unheated porch) and allowed to go dormant for the winter.
 With spring arriving, slowly increase the watering and acclimate the plants over several days before moving the containers outside permanently for the summer.
 These are slow-growing plants that will require repotting only rarely.

 Do not try to grow skeleton plant as a traditional houseplant, however, as it needs a cold-induced dormant period to flower.